Aberdaron: Bardsey Island

 Bardsey Island, 2 mi off the mainland, was inhabited in Neolithic times, and traces of hut circles remain.
-During the 5th century the island became a refuge for persecuted Christians, and a small Celtic monastery existed.
+During the 5th century, the island became a refuge for persecuted Christians and a small Celtic monastery existed.
 Saint Cadfan arrived from Brittany in 516 and, under his guidance, St Mary's Abbey was built.
-For centuries the island was important as "the holy place of burial for all the bravest and best in the land".
-Bards called it "the land of indulgences, absolution and pardon, the road to Heaven, and the gate to Paradise", and in medieval times three pilgrimages to Bardsey Island were considered to be of equivalent benefit to the soul as one to Rome.
-In 1188 the abbey was still a Celtic institution, but by 1212 it belonged to the Augustinians.
-Many people still walk to Aberdaron and Uwchmynydd each year in the footsteps of the saints, although today only ruins of the old abbey's 13th-century bell tower remain.
+For centuries, the island was important as "the holy place of burial for all the bravest and best in the land".
+Bards called it "the land of indulgences, absolution and pardon, the road to Heaven and the gate to Paradise", and, in medieval times, three pilgrimages to Bardsey Island were considered to be of equivalent benefit to the soul as one to Rome.
+In 1188, the abbey was still a Celtic institution but, by 1212 it belonged to the Augustinians.
+Many people still walk to Aberdaron and Uwchmynydd each year in the footsteps of the saints, although only ruins of the old abbey's 13th-century bell tower remain today.
 A Celtic cross amidst the ruins commemorates the 20,000 saints reputed to be buried on the island.

-The island was declared a national nature reserve in 1986, and is part of Aberdaron Coast and Bardsey Island Special Protection Area.
+The island was declared a national nature reserve in 1986 and is part of Aberdaron Coast and Bardsey Island Special Protection Area.
 It is now a favourite bird-watching location, on the migration routes of thousands of birds.
 Bardsey Bird and Field Observatory (Gwylfa Maes ac Adar Ynys Enlli), founded in 1953, nets and rings 8,000 birds each year to understand their migration patterns.

-Bardsey Island Trust bought the island in 1979, after an appeal supported by the Church in Wales and many Welsh academics and public figures.
-The trust is financed through membership subscriptions, grants and donations, and is dedicated to protecting the wildlife, buildings and archaeological sites of the island; promoting its artistic and cultural life; and encouraging people to visit as a place of natural beauty and pilgrimage.
+Bardsey Island Trust bought the island in 1979 after an appeal supported by the Church in Wales and many Welsh academics and public figures.
+The trust is financed through membership subscriptions, grants and donations; it is dedicated to protecting the wildlife, buildings and archaeological sites of the island; promoting its artistic and cultural life; and encouraging people to visit as a place of natural beauty and pilgrimage.
 When, in 2000, the trust advertised for a tenant for the 440 acre sheep farm on the island, they had 1,100 applications.
 The tenancy is now held by the Royal Society for the Protection of Birds; and the land is managed to maintain the natural habitat.
 Oats, turnips and swedes are grown; goats, ducks, geese and chickens kept; and there is a mixed flock of sheep and Welsh Black cattle.

 The Whale and Dolphin Conservation Society has been working on cetaceans in the region.
 Several species, most notably bottlenose dolphins, can be observed from the shores.